ChristianPredoianu/netflix-clone-v2/README.md

 -------- Note about the 429 Error logged to the console.
 Themoviedb Api has a rate limit because of the limitations of the free api key.
 It didn't have this limit of 50 requests per second when I build the project and I was using more then 50 movies.
-Some movies may not show up correctly.
+Some movies may not be able to be fetched on initial page load because off this limitation.
 Just give it a browser refresh after a second or two and all movies will show up correctly.
 You can read more abut this issue here: https://www.themoviedb.org/talk/62c7c1b258361b005fd2e747?page=1#62c83b78befd91005007a0c7 --------

 # Vue 3 + Vite